 Future freshmen should apply for University scholarships from the Office of Student Financial Services.
 All of the Moody College of Communication's scholarships for incoming freshmen are available through that application.
 The College of Communication and OSFS offer scholarships to continuing students through applications that are available each spring.

-In addition, the Moody College of Communication Scholarship Coordinator posts opportunities for scholarships on the UT Communication Scholarship Blog
+In addition, the Moody College of Communication posts opportunities for scholarships on the UT Communication Scholarship Facebook group.

 The Office of Student Financial Services offers students loans, grants, and college work-study programs.
 OSFS uses the Free Application for Federal Student Aid (FAFSA) to determine a student's eligibility for all financial aid options.
 Each student who applies for financial aid is assigned a counselor who will handle their need analysis, award packaging, and funds distribution throughout their time here at the University.